• Home

 Gratitude practice is one of the most consistently supported interventions in positive psychology, linked to better sleep, lower anxiety, and stronger relationships.

 The problem isn't gratitude itself.
-Gratitude practice has actually been scientifically proven to stimulate the parts in are brain that are directly responsible for contentment.
+Gratitude practice has actually been scientifically proven to stimulate the parts in our brain that are directly responsible for contentment.

-The problem is using it to quiet discomfort before you've understood what that discomfort is asking you to do.
+But it can backfire if we use gratitude to quiet or ignore discomfort before we've understood what that discomfort is asking us to do.

 More...